Representation for Elder Abuse Victims in Milwaukee & Southeast Wisconsin

 - Changes in mental health

 Some forms of nursing home abuse, such as sexual assault or financial abuse, can be difficult to detect.
 If your elderly loved one tells you that he or she is experiencing abuse, seek help from a Milwaukee nursing home abuse attorney as soon as you can.
 If you notice any of these signs, report the abuse to the nursing home supervisor or contact the police or the Georgia Division of Aging Services.

-Unless the nursing home has an arbitration agreement in place that limits your right to filing a lawsuit, you can file a claim against a nursing home for abuse and negligence through Wisconsin civil court.
+Unless the nursing home has an arbitration agreement in place that limits your right to filing a lawsuit, you can file a claim against a nursing home for abuse and negligence through the Wisconsin civil court.
 If an arbitration agreement is in place, you will have to bring a copy of the document to an attorney who can advise you of possible legal pathways.

 Under Wisconsin law, you have three years from the date of the discovery of the injury or abuse to file this lawsuit.
 You can file a claim on behalf of your loved one if you are the legal guardian or personal representative of your loved one’s estate.
 You can also take your loved one to a free consultation with a Wisconsin nursing home abuse attorney to discuss his or her legal options.

 To file a claim against a negligent nursing home, you will need to prove the following three elements:

 - You must prove that the nursing home had a legal obligation to provide care to your loved one.

 - You must prove that the nursing home failed to uphold its legal obligation to provide care to your loved one.